MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-with-puppet.md

 ## Create a Puppet manifest

 You need to create a Puppet manifest for deploying Microsoft Defender ATP for Linux to devices managed by a Puppet server.
-This example makes use of the *apt* and *yumrepo* module available from puppetlabs, and assumes that the modules has been installed on your Puppet server.
+This example makes use of the *apt* and *yumrepo* modules available from puppetlabs, and assumes that the modules have been installed on your Puppet server.

 Create the folders *install_mdatp/files* and *install_mdatp/manifests* under the modules folder of your Puppet installation.
 This is typically located in */etc/puppetlabs/code/environments/production/modules* on your Puppet server.
 Copy the mdatp_onboard.json file created above to the *install_mdatp/files* folder.
 Create an *init.pp* file that contains the deployment instructions: